- Experience the tropical life by living and diving into, the sparkling Caribbean

 - Beach cleans

 - Community outreach in environmental education

-- 4-week volunteers must be PADI open water certified upon arrival
+- 4-week volunteers must be PADI Open Water certified upon arrival

-- Minimum age 18 years old
+- Minimum age of 18 years

 - Good physical shape

 - Must complete the medical form and PADI medical statement.
 If “yes” to any medical statements, must have a doctor sign approval for the program.

 - Mask, snorkel, fins, westuit and Inflatable Surface Marker Buoy with spool reel